 Once you submit a story, write down the story’s title, the publisher, and the date somewhere in a spreadsheet.
 You will be sending a lot of submissions before you get accepted, and you don’t want to fall into chaos.

 With that said, there’s one more crucial ingredient to having a publisher accept your story.
 Have a good story in the first place.
 I can’t write that story for you, but I have written a ton of articles on various Writing topics, feel free to check these out.
 If you want to, you can also sign up for my newsletter – if you do, you can send me your writing, and I promise I will always give you my feedback, any time you need.
+You will also get access to an exclusive Flash Fiction Checklist, and a halo of other resources.

 Publishers accepting flash fiction